sigmagallery/.github/profile/README.md

     data: collection3.yml
 ```

-### Editing the collection1.yml file
+###Option 1: Displaying a collection using only tokenIds
+If you only have the tokenIds for your NFTs, you can create a YAML file containing a list of tokenIds to display your collection.
 This file can be named as specified in collections.yml.
 In this example, we’ll use collection1.yml.
-For each NFT, set the tokenID.
+For each NFT, set the tokenid.
 It’s recommended to add a label for easy identification, but this is optional.
-By default, the tokenID will be treated as an image NFT.
-However, if you want to add a video NFT, you can do so by adding `format: video` to the corresponding entry.
+By default, the media linked to the NFT retrieved using the tokenid will be treated as an image.
+However, if you want to add a video NFT, you can do so by adding "format: video" to the corresponding entry.

-The NFT's title, description, and media (image or video) will automatically be fetched from the blockchain using the token ID.
-You can find the tokenID of your NFTs using [ErgoTokens](https://ergotokens.org).
+The NFT’s title, description, and media (image or video) will automatically be fetched from the blockchain using the token ID.
+You can find the tokenID of your NFTs using ErgoTokens or be using Sigma Gallery's search tool.

 ```yaml
 tokenids: